1 Thing to Do and 1 Challenge with Resource Allocation

 The plan needs to include the roles expected, the description of their responsibilities, and the budget to support those resources.

-The conversation starts between the manager managing the project (that’s you ) and the project sponsor, leading probably to an executive presentation, feedback, review, and eventual approval.
+The conversation starts between the manager managing the project (that’s you ) and the project champion, leading probably to an executive presentation, feedback, review, and eventual approval.

 This can be one of the most beneficial activities you as a Project Manager undertake towards ensuring that long after the project completion, the solution you and your team worked so hard to deliver, continues to provide value to the organization.